-The Republic of Ireland Ladies Snooker Association held their Annual General Meeting recently via Skype.
+The Republic of Ireland Ladies Snooker Association held their Annual General Meeting recently at their Academy Sharkx Newbridge.

-The RILSA Chairman Dan Carroll, gave a comprehensive report on the 2020/2021 season.
-Dan said “that RILSA was moving in the right direction giving the situation with Covid-19.
-We managed to hold a number of events during the season when restrictions were eased, in particular our National Billiard events were fully completed while 4 National Ranking events along with the Primary School, Special Needs and U21’s had to be cancelled, however we hope to see a return to competition very soon”
+The RILSA Chairman Dan Carroll, gave a comprehensive report on the 2021/2022 season.
+Dan said “that RILSA was moving in the right direction after yet another very successful season culminating with the Minister for Sport Catherine Martin officially opening the National Cue sports Academy here in Sharkx Newbridge where she gave a speech outlining her full support to RILSA and the work done in advancing female cue sports with the facilities and the help of funding by the National Lottery and the Sports Capital Grant program.
+Giving the situation with Covid-19. we managed to hold most of our events during the season when restrictions were eased, in particular our National Billiard events were fully completed while a National Ranking event along with the Primary School, Special Needs and U21’s had to be cancelled, however we hope to see a return to competition very soon”

 Dave Earle gave a great report outlining the success of our association over the past season, much of which you will see from the following.